Floriana F.C.: Rivalries

-The rivalry against Valletta City is still alive.
-The fact that the two cities are near each other's the rivalry continues to persist and it is one of the most classic derbies in Maltese football.
+The rivalry against Valletta is still alive, and is now considered the biggest fixture in the Maltese Premier League and one of the most classic derbies in Maltese football.
+The rivalry stems from the close proximity of the two localities they represent, as well as the history and huge domestic success of both clubs.
 The matches between the two sides always attract big crowds to the stadium and the fans treat these clashes as cup finals.